kbubar/unvacc_testing_in_mixed_pop_repo/README.md

 **setup.R** loads packages, plotting functions, and initializes all the default parameter settings.

+**helpers.R** defines functions to run model and compute necessary data for figures.

-**main.R** calls set_up.R to initialize everything.
-Runs the model and generates the main text figures and table.
+**main.R** runs the model and generates the main text line plots and table.

+**contourplot.R** runs the model and generates the heatmap figures.

 **suppfig.R** runs the model and generates the supplemental figures.

-**helper_functions.R** defines functions used in main.R and suppfig.R.

 ## Demo:
-Dataframes for each figure are included in the repository.
-To replicate manuscript figures, load dataframes using the 'readRDS(filename.RData)' command, then executre the following figure code.
+Dataframes for each figure are included in the _dataframes_ folder of the repository.
+To replicate manuscript figures, load dataframes using the 'readRDS(filename.RData)' command, then execute the figure code in the appropriate file.
-Finely detailed contour plot data will take approximately 12 hours to generate on a standard machine.
-To improve runtime, increase the step size on lines 20 and 21 in **countourplot.R** with 'by=0.05'.
+Finely detailed heatmap data (in countourplot.R) will take approximately 12 hours to generate on a standard machine.
+To improve runtime, increase the step size on lines 31 and 32 in **countourplot.R** with 'by=0.05'.

 ## Notes:

--If you do not have fonts installed in R, see line 13 in set_up.R to configure this correctly.
-Else any line that specifies family="Arial" will return an error.
+- If you do not have fonts installed in R, see line 22 in set_up.R to configure this correctly.
+Otherwise any line that specifies family="Arial" will return an error.

--Exporting a cairo_pdf embeds the text in figures correctly on Windows.
+- Exporting a cairo_pdf embeds the text in figures correctly on Windows.
 But, if you are a Mac user, this file format may not be compatible.
 We recommend exporting a png instead.

--We recommend using the document outline to navigate
+- We recommend using the document outline (on the right-hand side) to navigate each file.

 # License